Why Yard Grading and Landscaping Matter for Your Home’s Foundation

 - Unwanted ponds

-- Inappropriately high grading around a home
+- High grading around a home

 - Unnatural sloping toward a home